+The University of Western Ontario (UWO) has recently changed their name to Western University (yet still UWO).
 How did they decide on the new name?
 They started with the wrong question.
-They did a survey where they asked the students “what do you call the school” and overwhelmingly the students answered “Western”.
+They did a survey where they asked the students “What do you call the school?” and overwhelmingly the students answered “Western”.
 With that little information, they said “that’s it, we’re changing the name to Western University”.
 Well, not quite, but sort of.
 The legal name and the diplomas still say University of Western Ontario.
 And if you go to uwo.com you can read about Western University.

 Richard Ivey Becomes Ivey